LuciusBest/grime-index/Highlight_Focus_README.md

 - ⏱ Measured `cascadePromote()` with `console.time` and observed around 800ms total.
 - ✨ Each promotion step includes a 0.1s transition and a 0.1s delay.
 - 📍 Review whether the remaining child-close delay (0.3s) should be shortened.

+## 2025-06-12 – 23:01

+- ⏲ Restored 0.3s animations for all layout movements.
+- 📏 `cascadePromote()` still uses a 0.1s delay between steps for a quick climb.
+- ❓ Measure again to confirm the cascade duration with slower transitions.